 Our children's lives are not mere preparation for some future 'more real' state of existence.
 A child's life NOW matters just as much as an adults does.
 Adults and children alike are fully human, here, and now, today.
 Adults however have a fully mature prefrontal cortex that allows them to see things in ways that children are ACTUALLY INCAPABLE of.
 Children, while fully human now, are also growing and vulnerable and in need of special care because their brain is a work in progress.
 For better or worse, how we parent our children profoundly influences this brain development that will impact them for a lifetime.

 Many parents can get on board with respectful parenting initially, but still hold out with this escape clause of "punishment or consequences are necessary at times when a child refuses to... listen, obey, understand, etc".
 It's not true.
 That escape clause isn't about kids who “refuse to xyz” but rather, is about an adult who doesn't see their child's needs.
 Maybe this happens because of ingrained patterns.
 Maybe unhealed wounds.
 Maybe our own traumas are being triggered.
-In any case, as parents in 2019 and beyond we have the opportunity to DO BETTER by our kids.
+In any case, as parents in today's world we have the opportunity to DO BETTER by our kids.
 Kids are smart.
-If you're still holding out that escape clause where "sometimes" your child will deserve punishments and consequences, then you are not truly parenting in a connected and respectful way.
+If you're still holding out that escape clause where "sometimes" your child will deserve punishments/consequences, then you are not truly parenting in a connected and respectful way.
 There are baby steps as we learn certainly, a continual back and forth as we learn a new dance, but ultimately - you can't both punish a child AND parent with compassion and respect for who your child is.
 The two concepts are mutually incompatible and this truth is felt deep in your child's soul.
 They know it in their cells even if they can't express it in words.

 If love and respect and compassion and connection "aren't working" then it is the parents responsibility to *dig deeper* and find out where the disconnect is happening between them and their child.
 What need has not yet been identified and met?
 What skill might still need to be learned?
 What expectations from the adult may still be inappropriate for where the child is at in their life and overall development?
 Behaviour is communication.
 What message is our child trying to convey that we're not hearing?

-Blaming our child for failing to comply and trying to force them to learn through punishment and consequences is a dead end.
+Blaming our child for failing to comply and trying to force them to learn through punishment/ consequences is a dead end.
 Nobody truly learns or becomes a better person when threatened or afraid.
 Fear closes down the higher brain centers and kicks it into a stress fueled survival mode which, over time, steadily DECREASES a person's ability to be calm, empathetic, in control, and make sound decisions, AND it creates a disconnect between parent and child as the parent is the source of the fear/threat.
 Staying connected to our kids is everything.

 I don't want my children to fear me.
 I want them to trust me.
 I want them to be healthily connected to me.
 I want them to feel my love and respect for them in every ounce of their being no matter their circumstances.
 I want them to know in their soul that my love is unconditional.